What Does it Take to Be a Control and Valve Installer and Repairer?

-Is There Job Demand for Control and Valve Installers and Repairers?
+Job Opportunities for Control and Valve Installers and Repairers

-There were about 46,900 jobs for Control and Valve Installer and Repairer in 2016 (in the United States).
+In the United States, there were 46,900 jobs for Control and Valve Installer and Repairer in 2016.
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 2,300 new jobs for Control and Valve Installer and Repairer by 2026.
-Due to new job openings and attrition, there will be an average of 3,800 job openings in this field each year.
+There will be an estimated 3,800 positions for Control & Valve Installer and Repairer per year.

 The states with the most job growth for Control & Valve Installer and Repairer are Georgia, Nevada, and Texas.
 Watch out if you plan on working in Maine, Wisconsin, or West Virginia.
 These states have the worst job growth for this type of profession.